RasaHQ/helpdesk-assistant/README.md

 # helpdesk_assistant
 Basic demo use case showing Rasa with Service Now API calls to open incidents.
+You can get your own free Service Now Developer instance to test this with [here](https://developer.servicenow.com/app.do#!/home)

 # Setup locally with Python
 Also note how we are setting 3 exports, these are used in the script to connect to your service now instance.